 Like many businesses, financial services organizations are evolving into a provider of digital services via platforms, effectively putting the business “in a box”.
 If you want to pursue this ambition, your data not only needs to be of high quality.
 It also needs to be served up according to contextual business information views, rather than technical views.

 The common denominator of the top trends in financial services is that they rely on data transparency.
-MDM enables data transparency by providing a single, trusted view of business-critical information, such as customer and product master data.
+Master data management enables data transparency by providing a single, trusted view of business-critical information, such as customer and product master data.

-Adding a little bit more detail, this means that MDM can help by:
+Adding a little bit more detail, this means that master data management can help by:

 - Providing the ability to create, manage and distribute the authoritative sources of reference data required for open banking collaboration